altuntasfatih/morse-decoder/README.md

   * Test with  `mix test`

 ### To run
  * Local enviroment star with `MIX_ENV=dev PORT=4001 iex -S mix phx.server`.
-LibCluster strategy is Gossip for dev env.
-Start other erlang vm with different port then they will connect each others and form cluster.
+ <br> LibCluster strategy is gossip therfore other erlang vm(on same network) then they will connect each others and form cluster.

  * Prod env runs on kubernets cluster.
-It uses k8 headless service to discovery node and form cluster.
-To deploy kubernets steps are below.
+To deploy it steps are below.
 (Minikube)
+  <br> In prod, k8 headless service is used to discovery node and form cluster.In additions global registry was used to support discovery of process on cluster.
  ```

  docker build -t morse-decoder:latest .